LnhU08/Data-Analysis/README.md

 ## 📈 Dashboard Metrics (in Excel)

-You can use the cleaned dataset to build a visual dashboard using Excel with the following insights:

 - 📌 Total Courses, Total Subscribers, Average Course Duration
 - 📚 Course distribution by **subject** and **level**
 - 💵 Revenue potential analysis (Paid vs Free)